What Is Habituation In Psychology, And What Does It Signify?

-Habituation can occur in everyday life unconsciously or consciously through methods like mental health therapy.
+Habituation can occur in everyday life unconsciously, or it can be consciously achieved through methods like mental health therapy.

-Habituation is a decrease in response to sensory experiences, like sounds, smells, or visual stimuli.
+The major characteristic of habituation is a decrease in response to a stimulus, or sensory adaptation to its presence, like sounds, smells, or visual stimuli.
 For example, you might habituate to a painting on the wall that you love that stands out less over time, a candle that smells less the longer you sit in the room where it's lit, or the conversational noise in a restaurant that sounds loud when you first walk in but bothers you less as you sit through your meal.

 A habituation stimulus can also occur in areas beyond outward senses.
 For example, habituation may occur when someone gets a raise at work.
 When this person hears they're getting a raise, they might feel extremely excited, thinking their life will change significantly.
 They may believe that their happiness will continue to be as strong throughout the years.

 However, excitement or happiness over a short-term change may feel amazing for some time but start to become someone's "new normal."
 Life may return to how it was before the promotion, and the individual may adapt (or habituate) to the new salary.
 The stimuli, in this case, the salary, had less effect on the person's happiness over time than they initially expected.